-I looked up the house on Google Street View and “drove around” the neighborhood a bit, taking screenshots of the house from each angle.
-It’s a big place!
-The listing says it’s a whopping 12,565 square feet.
+I looked up the house on Google Street View and virtually “drove around the neighborhood” a bit, taking screenshots of the house from each angle.

 How the House Looked in the Movie (2003):